Ruuudy1/HFT_PYNQZ1-Z2/README.md

 Leeze Gutierrez-Ramirez is a senior Computer Engineering major.
 She is interested in embedded systems and OS programming.

 Rudy Osuna is a 3rd year UCSD Computer Science major, Minor in Business Analytics.
-Background: Involved in Quantitative Finance
+Background: President of Triton Quantitative Trading @UC San Diego
 ## Challenges

 ### Ethernet